bratpeki/grap.h/README.md

 │   ├── lin.c          Linear function example
 │   └── sqr.c          Square function example
 └── src
-    ├── graph.c        Graph source functions file
     └── include
         └── graph.h    Graph source header file
 ```

 ## What is it?

-`term-graph-lib` is a library for function graphing in the terminal in C.
+`term-graph-lib` is a single-header library for function graphing in the terminal in C.

 ## How does it work?

-`term-graph-lib` consists of a set of C headers and source files.

-Below are the examples of compiling and running `term-graph-lib/ex` files.
+Below are the results of compiling the code examples from `ex` and running the output files.

 ### Linear functions

 ```
 $ make lin; ./lin
-Name:    A linear function of y = -2*x + (3)
+A linear function of y = -2*x + (3)
-X-label: X values
-Y-label: Y values
 x.....................^......................
 .xx...................|......................
 ...xx.................|......................